WearderDev/WearderDev/README.md

                      ░░░╚═╝░░░╚═╝░░╚══════╝╚══════╝░╚════╝░░╚════╝░╚═╝░░░░░╚═╝╚══════╝╚═╝

                                             Welcome to my Profile!
-                                            I`m a python developer
+                                        I`m a python and c++ developer
-                            Why python?Because other programming langugages sucks!
-                                         (decluding my own language)

-                               Anyways I`m making my own programming language And do more small projects
+                               Anyways I`m making my own programming language And more small projects

 ```